DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **Functional requirements**: describes a finite task or process the system must perform; often directly traceable to specific elements in the final system's design and construction
 - **Hierarchical database model**: data elements and records are arranged in tree-like parent-child structures
 - **Integrated Product and Process Development (IPPD)**: management technique that simultaneously integrates essential acquisition activities through the use of multidisciplinary teams to optimize the design, manufacturing, and supportability processes
-- **Integrated Product Team**: team of stakeholders and individuals that possess different skills and who work together to acheive a defined process or product
+- **Integrated Product Team (IPT)**: team of stakeholders and individuals that possess different skills and who work together to acheive a defined process or product.
+    - It was designed by the Defense Department in 1995.
+    - It was a predecessor to the Agile methodology, which uses tools like the scrum approach and user stories to conduct software development work.
 - **Interactive Application Security Testing (IAST)**: testing that combines or integrates SAST and DAST to improve testing and provide behavioral analysis capabilities to pinpoint the source of vulnerabilities
 - **Knowledge Discovery in Database (KDD)**: mathematical, statistical, and visualization method of identifying valid and useful patterns in data
 - **Knowledge Management**: efficent/effective management of info and associated resources in an enterprise to drive busienss intelligence and decision-making; may include workflow management, business process modeling, doc management, db and info systems and knowledge-based systems